By W. Wayne MarlowMarch 8, 2018

-ROCK ISLAND ARSENAL, Ill. - The training opportunities available to Army National Guard and Reserve units was the focus of a Training Support and Synchronization Working Group (TSSWG), held at First Army headquarters here September 12-15.
+ROCK ISLAND ARSENAL, Ill. -- Crucial training opportunities for Army National Guard and Army Reserve units, and the assistance First Army can offer them, were highlighted during a Training Support and Synchronization Working Group (TSSWG), held here March 6-8.

 The Working Group's main tasks were to confirm Fiscal Year 2019 training events and to ensure unit commanders are matched with the exercises that will be serve their units.

 Col. Jason Joose, First Army G3/G5/G7, outlined training priorities in his opening remarks in the Pershing Conference Room of First Army headquarters.
 Joose told attendees that the First Army Commanding General, Lt.
 Gen. Stephen Twitty, wants First Army and the Reserve Component forecasting beyond the current year.

 "The commanding general does want to get out a little further than we have in the past, so what you don't see on the slides is 2018," Joose said.
 "We're looking at 2019 and beyond, and there are some opportunities out there."

 The Working Group also brought into focus First Army's priorities, with mobilization at the top.
 "There's only so much capacity in First Army, so we have a priorities of support," Joose said.
 "Those units that are mobilizing or demobilizing…we validate them for deployment.
 Then we have focus units who have a notification for sourcing but have not yet gone to the mobilization station.
 For them, we have an obligation to put First Army resources there and make sure those units are hitting pre-mobilization aim points."